Indian Cities in Top 10 List of World’s Fastest Growing Cities

 Investing in India’s emerging cities

 The economic boom has spurred fast track development across India.
-As the country grows, the rising disposable income and better infrastructure are likely to increasing consumption and purchasing power in smaller cities and generate faster growth.
+As the country grows, the rising disposable income and better infrastructure are likely to increase consumption and purchasing power in smaller cities and generate faster growth.
 Industry reports predict that by 2025, tier II and III towns will account for 45 percent of India’s consumption and will add 30 percent of affluent households.

 Besides, there are various other advantages that smaller cities offer over big metropolitan cities, chief among them are cheaper real estate and affordable labor that helps businesses reduce costs.